shadow81627/daim/content/blog/scuber.md

 ## OBJECTIVES

-Promote the Great Barrier Reef through an extremely performant microsite - able to handle very high-volume site traffic.
+Promote the Great Barrier Reef through a performant microsite - able to handle high-volume site traffic.
 Grow TEQ's subscriber databases, across both domestic and key international markets with an appealing game of skill competition mechanic.

 ## SOLUTION

-The microsite featured multiple pages about scUber, the competition component, how best to explore the reef, and travel offers from global partners.
+The microsite featured pages about scUber, the competition component, how best to explore the reef, and travel offers from global partners.
 XCOM's robust and scalable competition technology could handle over **500 entries every SECOND**, and sustain this for over **1.8 million entries per hour**.

 ## RESULTS